thegricean/overinformativeness/README.md

 - in English: reordering adjectives that differ in absoluteness is a lot worse than reordering adjectives that don't differ in absoluteness

+### Wulff 2003

-- From Wulff 2003: In a sequence of adjectives, those denoting non-inherent qualities precede inherent adjectives (cf. Whorf 1945; Biber et al. 1999:599)
+- In a sequence of adjectives, those denoting non-inherent qualities precede inherent adjectives (cf. Whorf 1945; Biber et al. 1999:599)

-- From Wulff 2003: Adjectives which are less dependent on comparison are put nearer to the head noun (cf. Martin 1969b; Posner 1986)
+- Adjectives which are less dependent on comparison are put nearer to the head noun (cf. Martin 1969b; Posner 1986)

-- From Wulff 2003: Quirk et al. (1985: 1341) argue for a subjective-objective gradience determining AO such that “modifiers relating to properties which are (relatively) inherent in the head of the noun phrase . . . will tend to be placed nearer to the head and be preceded by modifiers concerned with what is relatively a matter of opinion.” --> see also Hetzron’s (1978) subjectivity-objectivity gradience and hypothesized order of adjectives, 13 classes
+- Quirk et al. (1985: 1341) argue for a subjective-objective gradience determining AO such that “modifiers relating to properties which are (relatively) inherent in the head of the noun phrase . . . will tend to be placed nearer to the head and be preceded by modifiers concerned with what is relatively a matter of opinion.” --> see also Hetzron’s (1978) subjectivity-objectivity gradience and hypothesized order of adjectives, 13 classes

-- From Wulff 2003: semantically congruent adjectives ("poor wretched child" vs "poor happy child") have (i) significantly more stable ordering preferences in attributive as well as predicative contexts, (ii) significantly subjectively stronger prenominal ordering preferences, and (iii) are judged significantly more acceptable (cf. Richards 1977:494–499).
+- semantically congruent adjectives ("poor wretched child" vs "poor happy child") have (i) significantly more stable ordering preferences in attributive as well as predicative contexts, (ii) significantly subjectively stronger prenominal ordering preferences, and (iii) are judged significantly more acceptable (cf. Richards 1977:494–499).
 With semantically incongruent adjectives, the factor of affective loading comes into play: Richards argues the ordering of incongruent adjectives is governed by a ‘first the good news, then the bad news’ principle

-- From Wulff 2003: Lockhart and Martin (1969) were able to demonstrate that those adjectives that tend to stand closest to a noun are the ones which are remembered most easily upon the occurrence of the noun. --> semantic association!
+- Lockhart and Martin (1969) were able to demonstrate that those adjectives that tend to stand closest to a noun are the ones which are remembered most easily upon the occurrence of the noun. --> semantic association!
 "Local proximity to the head noun indicates greater noun-specific frequency."
 (Posner 1986)

-- From Wulff 2003: Finally, the general frequency of the adjective has been claimed to influence its position in a string (cf., e.g., Bock 1982) such that more frequent adjectives precede less frequent ones.
+- Finally, the general frequency of the adjective has been claimed to influence its position in a string (cf., e.g., Bock 1982) such that more frequent adjectives precede less frequent ones.

+### Futrell 2010

+- goal: push an information-theoretic account of the function-form relationship in German noun class (gender)

+- usefulness of gender: it gives you an early cue to noun form, semantics, and NP referent (if applicable); that is, it reduces the noun's entropy along multiple dimensions

+- But how does that relate to our finding that things typically get less noisy as you approach the noun?

+- Reflexes of efficient noun class system in German:

+	- frequently co-occurring (and thus a priori more confusable) nouns are more likely than chance to be in different genders

 ## TODO